Three ways to grow your ecommerce business

 If those challenges indeed sound familiar, it's time to try some new approaches.

-Nasty Gal showcases style collections in neatly organized lookbooks.
+Nasty Gal showcases style collections in neatly organized "lookbooks".
 A nice combination of traditional form and new medium - powered by Contentful.

-The web is undergoing radical change, with mobile audience growing every year.
+The web is undergoing radical change, with mobile audiences growing every year.
 Just having a website does not cut it anymore.
 At a minimum, you’ll need a responsive site – and, even better, a dedicated mobile app experience.

 There are other new channels where you might engage your audience.
 There's Google Now pre-installed on most new Android devices, Apple News on all new iOS devices; there are numerous gigantic messaging platforms that can be used to build a following.
 Most of these platforms are now fresh and unexplored from an e-commerce marketing point of view.

 Building a presence on emerging platforms means that you get the rewards of being an early adopter.
 Remember the early days of Adwords in 2004?
 Back then average click prices were in the single digit cents.
 The pioneers in the new channels are reaping similar rewards, especially when you have the inspirational content to feed to those channels.

 Contentful is a content management backend that is being used by ecommerce leaders to power experience-focused shopping platforms.
 It is different from any CMS of old in that it's developer-friendly and designed to be multi-platform from the ground up.
 Ecommerce enterprises can easily add it onto their existing shop technology stack, create truly inspiring content experience, and delivery to any new (and old) channels.